 If you want to add an extra domain, like subdomain.example.com, to your certificate, add the domain in the domain shell script above, re-run it and reload the web server config.
-This can be useful when migrating from a sub-directory to sub-domain access.
+This can be useful when migrating from a sub-directory for your ownCloud instance to sub-domain access.

-This also implies that you need to comment the include directive (please refer to the relevant web server setup) and follow the steps afterwards.
+This means you need to comment the include directive (see the relevant web server setup) and follow the steps afterwards.